Promises! Betrayed, Battered, Reasoned And Risen

-Mikael, exhausted with keeping his lips sealed and holding back tears, finally let the warm stream of unshed blobs fall and wash over his face.
+Mikael exhausted from keeping his lips sealed and holding back tears, finally let the warm stream of unshed blobs fall and wash over his face.
 His little body shook with every trickle.
-The guttural pain subdued with the warmth of those big pearls.
-A mere eight-year-old, but forced to man-up well before his time.
+The deep pain was subdued with the warmth of those big pearls.
+He was a mere eight-year-old but forced to man up well before his time.
 She had left him by the streets with the condition that he could come home only if he felt genuine regret for his mistake.

-Marie was furious with his reply, and she landed a resounding slap onto those tiny cheeks.
+Marie was furious with his reply, and she landed a resounding slap on those tiny cheeks.
 Her eyes burned with tears as she let go of her son’s soft palms.
-Mikael’s initial shock gave way to a slight whimper and finally, he sat down by the crossroad, wailing for comfort.
-He realised how his harsh reply hurt his mother.
+Mikael’s initial shock gave way to a slight whimper, and finally, he sat down by the crossroad, wailing for comfort.
+He realized how his harsh reply hurt his mother.

-Joshua was the heir of his grandfather’s wealthy business empire.
-Thinking over to the last time father had visited, Mikael realized it was when he was about three years old.
+Joshua was the heir to his grandfather’s wealthy business empire.
+Thinking over to the last time his father had visited, Mikael realized it was when he was about three years old.
 He would turn nine this winter.
-Mikael recalled all those wonderful encounters Marie used to recite to him; happy days they had spent together as a family.
-He had a new family now, back at the mansion.
-Father was now just Sir Joshua, a stranger for him.
+Mikael recalled all those incredible encounters Marie used to recite to him; happy days they had spent together as a family.
+Joshua had a new family now, back at the mansion.
+Father was just Sir Joshua, a stranger to him.

 “Come back home, dear.
-We don’t need any money.
-Mikael misses you.
+We don’t need money.
 It’s hard to live without you.
 Don’t you miss us?”

-Mikael had seen Marie beg Joshua to return every day on the phone.
-The calls became scarce and then one day the phone stopped ringing.
+Mikael had seen Marie beg Joshua to return home every day on the phone.
+The calls became scarce, and then one day, the phone stopped ringing.
 With not even his voice to keep her company, she broke down.
 She had her wires clipped, and she started acting strange.
-Convinced that Mikael would be the link, she started pressing him to be the best version of a vision, the perfect little boy; the perfect heir.
+Convinced that Mikael would be the link, she pressed him to be the best version of a vision, the perfect little boy, the perfect heir.

 To appease his mother’s tattered heart, Mikael gave in to her pleas.
 He was skilled and hardworking.
 Everyone at school loved him; his neighbours loved him.
-He was polite, smart, had a sweet demeanour; excelled in his studies as well as in sports, art and music.
+He was polite, bright, sweet, and excelled in his studies and sports, art and music.
 In short, he was Marie’s pride.

 “Why won’t father call?
 The teacher said I was a good boy.
 Mother, when would father come home?”

 “Yes, Mikael.
 He will be so happy to see you are such a good boy.
 You have made me proud.
 I know father will be proud of you.
-He is very busy, so we must be patient, dear.”
+He is swamped, so we must be patient, dear.”

 But for Mikael, the spot his father had was dissipating away to a blankness he wanted to elude.
 Marie was restless and pushed Mikael to extremes.
 She blamed him for being an unfit son.
-But would subdue under her guilt and caress her child, soothing him with the truth that his father was indeed gone, never to return to their side; for she had failed him.
-She was an unfit wife, a woman of low birth.
+But would subdue under her guilt and caress her child, soothing him with the truth that his father was indeed gone, never to return to their side, for she was the one who had failed him; an unfit wife, a woman of low birth.
 Marie remained faithful and never really moved on.
 Neither did she blame Joshua for the heart-clenching betrayal nor the abrupt abandonment of her and their son Mikael.

 With hope lit in the tiny pair of orbs, a six-year-old in search of his rainbow, Mikael yelled out those forbidden words, “Father!”

 “Don’t you recognize me, father?
-I am Mikael.
-Mother said you would come.
+It’s me, Mikael.
 I have been studying properly.
 Please come home.
 We miss you.”

 Immediately after, Mikael was at the receiving end of a jerk and a slap.
-The guard had placed Joshua’s reply onto his face.
-The child's eyes expected his father’s soothing face and loving smile.
-But he was taken aback at the indifference Joshua expressed to the guard’s harsh actions.
-Mikael's hope shattered.
-It finally dawned on him.
-Father had moved away.
-He didn’t want them.
+The guard had placed Joshua’s reply onto Mikael’s soft cheeks.
+His eyes had expected his father’s soothing love, but Joshua’s indifference to the guard’s drastic actions made him finally come to terms.
+Father didn’t want them.
 He was happy with his new family.